catwell/www.warp10.io/reference/functions/function_CEVAL.md

 category: "reference"
 ---

-The `CEVAL` function mllows you to execute macros in a concurrent way on a pool of threads.
+The `CEVAL` function allows you to execute macros in a concurrent way on a pool of threads.

 The function expects a parallelism level (a LONG) on top of the stack.